ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/overlays/index.md

 [[note]]
 | Overlays are not used when using [Server-side Data Row Models](../row-models/).
 This is because data is
 | loaded differently.
-With regards the 'Loading' overlay, it doesn't make sense to overlay the entire grid as
+|
-| rows are loaded in sections - an overlay would block access to previously loaded rows.
-The regards the 'No Rows'
+| The Loading overlay doesn't make sense as rows are loaded in sections, access to the entire grid shouldn't
+| be blocked as some rows will be loaded while others are loading.
+|
-| overlay, this doesn't make sense as there could be row, but a filter is applied that filters out all rows.
+| The No Rows overlay doesn't make sense as there could be rows on the server, but a filter could be applied
+| that filters out all rows.
+This would be equivalent to the Client Side Row Model and applying a filter to
+| some data (no overlay would be shown, and a grid with a filter and no rows would be shown).

 ## Overlay API